 #2 Practice Breathing Exercises

 You might be tired of hearing to “calm down” and “breathe deeply.”
 But did you know that deep breathing gives your body signals that it is safe?
-The reason is purely physiological – your deepest, slowest, and most calmy rhythmic breathing occurs when you’re sleeping.
-Check RelaxifyApp Breathing Exercise
+The reason is purely physiological — your deepest, slowest, and most calmy rhythmic breathing occurs when you’re sleeping.
+Check out our RelaxifyApp Breathing Exercise.

 Practicing breathing exercises is recommended both as a prevention technique and an SOS reaction during an anxiety attack.
 For example, you can try taking an at least 4-second-long deep breath, then keeping the air in for a few more seconds, and breathing it out slowly and steadily.